qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 ``Hub layer fields to copy``
   Optional

-  Choose here the field of the hub layer to be copy.
-If no fields are chosen all fields are taken
+  Choose here the field(s) of the hub layer to copy.
+If no field(s) are chosen all fields are taken.

 ``Spoke point layer`` [vector: any]
   Additional spoke point layer